 English Locals.-These were issued in London.
 Glasgow, Birmingham, Edinburgh, and other towns in 1865-67 by private circular delivery companies, but were suppressed by the Government, being contrary to the Post Office Act, which claims all postal work in Great Britain as a Government monopoly.
 The large stock of remainders being sold out, they have since been reprinted for sale to collectors.
 They are interesting as forerunners of the halfpenny postage long agitated for, and introduced in 1870.
 Another kind of English locals are the Oxford and Cambridge college stamps, which were used for conveying letters from one college to another.
 The use of these was discontinued in 1885, at the instance of the Post Office authorities, with the exception of one envelope still used at Keble College, and some of them are now of considerable value.
+Railway letter post stamps were first issued in 1891, and have since continued in use by various railway companies, to denote the special fee of 2d. payable to them in addition to the ordinary postage for the conveyance of inland letters by rail or steamship.

-Hamburg Locals. - The worthless character of these has of late years been recognized, and the sale of them practically stopped.
+Hamburg Locals.-The worthless character of these has of late years been recognized, and the sale of them practically stopped.
 Some few of the original stamps were at one time used by private delivery companies in Hamburg.
 These were afterwards purchased, together with the blocks, by a well-known Hamburg dealer, who had them printed in many fancy colours, making up a set of 116, for which space was provided in old albums, and they were extensively sold by dealers as reprints.